Inside: A fun way to encourage sibling kindness when they need extra reminders or more practice with an ice cream kindness challenge.

 She beamed, colored in her ice cream cone, and admitted that it felt wonderful.

-When the Ice Cream Kindness Challenge Didn’t Work
+What to Do When the Ice Cream Kindness Challenge Doesn’t Work

 But then there were other days that weren’t as pretty.